Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 # GHC-Scholarships

 Comprehensive list of student scholarships for [the Grace Hopper Celebration for Women in Computing](http://ghc.anitaborg.org/) held every October.

-To add to this, send a pull request or email freialisa@gmail.com.
-This list aims to cover all relevant scholarships, even if they apply to specific sub groups (LGBTQ, specific country, etc) to enable as many students to attend GHC as possible!
+This list aims to cover all relevant scholarships, even if they apply to specific sub-groups (LGBTQ+, specific country, etc) to enable as many students to attend GHC as possible!

+### Contributing

+To add to this, send a pull request.
+If you aren't familiar enough with git/Github, just open an [Issue](https://github.com/Ladies-Storm-Hackathons/GHC-Scholarships/issues).
+If you deeply prefer email, you can reach a mod at aliceyoung.9@gmail.com.

+_We're looking for 1-2 new repo managers.
+Email aliceyoung.9@gmail.com_

 ## Active (2017)
 | Opens | Deadline | Scholarship | Results Released | Eligibility |